simonlotzkar/autoblocks/README.md

 - Ancient Black Dragon

 ### Current bugs/fixes to be done:
-- damage rolls not printing
-- no rolls for skills or saving throws
-- delete statblocks from a library
 - group actions print "Actions:" along with actions for each character, replace with no duplicates and one heading
 - when saving or loading, everything works as intended except when returning to the main menu, the invalid command warning triggers and the menu resets but then works as normal

 ### Future additions:
+- rolls for skills and saving throws
-- save system to allow for multiple save/load files for any amount of encounters and libraries ☐
+- save system to allow for multiple save/load files for any amount of encounters and libraries
-- edit statblocks in a library ☐
+- edit statblocks in a library
+- delete statblocks from a library
-- turn order and automation of turns ☐
+- turn order and automation of turns
-- inventory/loot generation ☐
+- inventory/loot generation
-- come with all default monsters in the 5th edition monsters manual (2/300) ☐
+- come with all default monsters in the 5th edition monsters manual (2/300)

+# Instructions for grader
+- You can generate the first required event related to adding Xs to a Y by...
+- You can generate the second required event related to adding Xs to a Y by...
+- You can locate my visual component by...
+- You can save the state of my application by...
+- You can reload the state of my application by...